sighol/dedupe/README.md

 5. Retain the files that are duplicated by the hash of the first 4096 bytes.
 6. Hash the full content of the files.
 7. Group by the full hash and report duplicates.

+The file paths, sizes, and hash values are optionally stored in a sqlite3 database if `--db-path` is set.

 # TODO